darylhawes/fsip/docs/howto/setup-sphinx-search.md

 Let's take a look at this file.
 There are two components: an index and a source.
 The source is where your data is coming from.
 The index is what will be searched (and derives its data from one or more sources).

-Our first (and only) source will be Alkaline:
+Our first (and only) source will be FSIP:

 1. `type = xmlpipe2`
-	- Alkaline sends its contents to Sphinx in an XML-based format
+	- FSIP sends its contents to Sphinx in an XML-based format
 2. `xmlpipe_command = php /usr/local/html/admin/sphinx-xmlpipe2.php`
-	- To locate Alkaline's contents, run the PHP file located at `/your_web_root/admin/sphinx-xmlpipe2.php`
+	- To locate FSIP's contents, run the PHP file located at `/your_web_root/admin/sphinx-xmlpipe2.php`
-	- Be sure to change the root to the directory where Alkaline is installed
+	- Be sure to change the root to the directory where FSIP is installed

 Our index will contain our one source:

-1. `source = alkaline`
+1. `source = fsip`
-	- Include the source named `alkaline`
+	- Include the source named `fsip`
 2. `path = /var/lib/sphinx/my_site`
 	- Store (and retrieve) the index from this location on my server
 	- Make sure Sphinx has sufficient privileges to read and write from this location